 A vascular system is a system of "pipes" that allows plants to pump water to all parts of the plant, no matter how tall or wide the plant grows.
 Non-vascular plants don't have this system.
 The only way the parts of a non-vascular plant can get water is to absorb it right into their cells when it rains or when dew falls.
 For this reason, non-vascular plants must stay very small and must be in places where it stays damp.
 Where have you seen mosses growing?
 If they are in your lawn, they certainly aren't out where the sun shines a lot.
-They'll be in shady spots such as around the bases of large trees.
-Some mosses can tolerate a bit of sun, but very few can survive all-day sun.
+They'll be in shady spots such as around the bases of large trees (especially the shady north side), or on the shady side of a stone wall.

-Cells that are not on the outside surface get their water by a process called osmosis.
+Cells that are not right on the outside surface get their water by a process called osmosis.
 This is a strange-sounding name for a simple idea.
 Osmosis is when a lot of something moves to a place where there is less of it.
 In a crowded building this might mean people moving from crowded rooms to empty rooms.
 Once all the rooms are equally filled, people will stop moving.
 In plants, osmosis means water molecules moving from cells that have lots of water to cells that have less water.